 Yahoo!
-Inc. (YHOO) shares dropped the most since August after the largest U.S. Web portal gave first- quarter and full-year sales forecasts that fell short of some analysts’ projections.
+Inc. (YHOO:US) shares dropped the most since August after the largest U.S. Web portal gave first- quarter and full-year sales forecasts that fell short of some analysts’ projections.

-The disappointing forecasts underscore the challenge Chief Executive Officer Marissa Mayer faces in display advertising, an area where Yahoo lags behind Google Inc. (GOOG) and Facebook Inc. (FB) They may also indicate that management is seeking to give itself some breathing room while working to make the recovery take hold, said Brian Wieser, an analyst at Pivotal Research Group LLC.
+The disappointing forecasts underscore the challenge Chief Executive Officer Marissa Mayer faces in display advertising, an area where Yahoo lags behind Google Inc. (GOOG:US) and Facebook Inc. (FB:US) They may also indicate that management is seeking to give itself some breathing room while working to make the recovery take hold, said Brian Wieser, an analyst at Pivotal Research Group LLC.

 “Management provided conservative expectations for the period ahead, leaving the primary guessing game for the next quarter about the degree to which expectations have been set low or that the company is focused on internal investments, or both.” said Wieser, who rates Yahoo shares hold.

 Fourth-quarter profit, excluding some items, was 32 cents a share.
 Sales, excluding revenue passed to partner sites, rose 4 percent to $1.22 billion.
 Analysts on average had projected (YHOO:US) profit of 28 cents on revenue of $1.21 billion, according to data compiled by Bloomberg.

 Adjusted profit excludes costs associated with closing Yahoo’s Korea business, as well as restructuring charges.

 Yahoo shares (YHOO:US) fell 3 percent to $19.70 at the close in New York, for the biggest decline since Aug.
 10. The stock has gained 25 percent over the past 12 months.